 In news writing, the first line is always the hardest to write.
 So to get started, remember you don’t need to start at the beginning.
 Just get all your thoughts down and decide on the most important facts.
 The beauty of typing on a computer is that you can constantly cut and paste to move sentences around.

-Carolyn Hughes is a PR and communications consultant in Manchester, with seven years journalism experience.
+Carolyn Hughes is a PR and communications consultant in Manchester, and was a journalise for eight years.